 formation.
 They tentatively conclude that they have found the remains of a site that

 been excavated.
-At the approximately 5500 BCE level the excavation
+At the level that corresponds to human habitation circa 5500 BCE, the excavation

 reveals a sudden change in pottery design.
 Archaeologists have studied

 other tells in the area which also showed similar abrupt changes in